 I will be adding a blog page soon as well.
-I have seen some sold jazz performers since I arrived in Jacksonville and will be blogging about great performances that I have seen and the vibraphone in general.
+I have seen some great jazz performers since I arrived in Jacksonville and will be blogging about great performances that I have seen and the vibraphone in general.
 I also will have some of my sheet music posted for purchase soon.

 Jerry Weir is a vibraphonist and marimba player.
 For over 10 years he was the vibraphonist for Mauricio De Souza's Bossa Brasil, a band led by Mauricio De Souza, an extraordinary drummer from Brasilia.
 During that time he appeared on 3 CD's recorded by the group that received much airplay in the NY/NJ area.
 With Bossa Brasil he played many gigs at NYC/NY jazz clubs such as the Blue Note, Trumpets, Bar Next Door, Delta's, The Wine Bar, Papillon 25, and others.
 The band also performed at several jazz festivals including the NJPAC Summer Festival, St. Peter's Church Midday Jazz, Long Branch Jazz Festival, Morristown Jazz Festival, and others.